BFS vs DFS: When to Use Each Traversal

 Use BFS when the problem needs:

-- Shortest path in an unweighted graph.
-Minimum steps in a grid, shortest word transformation, nearest distance to a target.
+- Shortest path in an unweighted graph: Minimum steps in a grid, shortest word transformation, nearest distance to a target.
 If the problem says "minimum" and every edge has equal weight, BFS is the answer.

-- Level-order processing.
-Anything that requires processing nodes layer by layer (binary tree level order traversal, finding all nodes at distance K).
+- Level order processing: Anything that requires processing nodes layer by layer (binary tree level order traversal, finding all nodes at distance K).

-- Nearest neighbour or closest target.
-BFS finds the closest match first because it explores in distance order.
+- Nearest neighbour or closest target: BFS finds the closest match first because it explores in distance order.

 Use DFS when the problem needs:

-- Cycle detection.
-DFS tracks which nodes are currently on the recursion stack.
+- Cycle detection: DFS tracks which nodes are currently on the recursion stack.
 A back edge to a node still on the stack means a cycle exists.
-BFS can detect cycles too, but DFS's stack-based tracking is more natural for directed graphs.
+BFS can detect cycles too, but DFS's stack based tracking is more natural for directed graphs.

-- Topological ordering.
-DFS finish times, reversed, give a valid topological sort for directed acyclic graphs.
+- Topological ordering: DFS finish times, reversed, give a valid topological sort for directed acyclic graphs.
 This is the standard algorithm.

-- Connected components.
-Run DFS from an unvisited node and mark everything reachable.
+- Connected components: Run DFS from an unvisited node and mark everything reachable.
 Run again from the next unvisited node.
 Each run discovers one component.

-- Exhaustive path enumeration.
-Backtracking problems, source-to-target paths, and Hamiltonian paths all use DFS because it explores one complete path before trying alternatives.
+- Exhaustive path enumeration: Backtracking problems, source to target paths, and Hamiltonian paths all use DFS because it explores one complete path before trying alternatives.

 This is a BFS problem.
-Every move has equal weight (one step), so BFS's distance-order guarantee applies.
+Every move has equal weight (one step), so BFS's distance order guarantee applies.
 You enqueue the starting cell, then process level by level.
 The first time you reach the destination, you've found the shortest path.
 If you tried DFS here, it might find a path of length 30 before a path of length 8.
 DFS has no mechanism to prefer shorter paths.

 This is a DFS problem.
-You track three states per node: unvisited, in-progress (on the current recursion stack), and completed.
-If DFS reaches a node that's still in-progress, you've found a back edge, which means a cycle.
+You track three states per node: unvisited, in_progress (on the current recursion stack), and completed.
+If DFS reaches a node that's still in_progress, you've found a back edge, which means a cycle.
 The recursion stack naturally maintains this "currently being explored" state.
-BFS can detect cycles in undirected graphs by checking parent relationships, but for directed graphs, DFS's stack-based state tracking is the standard approach.
+BFS can detect cycles in undirected graphs by checking parent relationships, but for directed graphs, DFS's stack based state tracking is the standard approach.

 The same question applies to every graph problem.
 Does the problem need a distance guarantee or a graph property?
 Distance guarantee points to BFS.
 Graph property (cycles, ordering, connectivity) points to DFS.